cloud-agnost/agnost-client/README.md

 import { createClient } from 'agnost';

 //Create a client for interacting with backend app
-//You need to provide envUrl and clientKey as input parameters const agnost = createClient('http://my-cluster.com/env-myenvid', 'api-key');
+//You need to provide envUrl and apiKey as input parameters const agnost = createClient('http://my-cluster.com/env-myenvid', 'api-key');
 ```